McKenzieJDan/WeatherVoting/README.md

 - Java 21+
 - Spigot/Paper 1.21.5

+## Used By

+[SuegoFaults](https://suegofaults.com) - A mature Minecraft community where WeatherVoting gives players shared control over the skies.

 ## Support

 If you find this plugin helpful, consider [buying me a coffee](https://www.paypal.com/paypalme/mckenzio) ☕